Purchase Today

 Leslie Ann Fox

 Ms. Fox is an active member of the American Health Information Management Association (AHIMA), where she has held numerous leadership positions including being a founding member of the AHIMA Practice Council on Personal Health Records.
-In 2003, she represented AHIMA on the Personal Health Record Working Group, a subcommittee of the Markle Foundation’s Connecting for Health Care, a project that is advancing the National Health Information Infrastructure.
-Currently Ms. Fox is the Co-Chair of the AHIMA Foundation Campaign, Transforming Health Information.
 She received AHIMA’s highest honor, the Distinguished Member award, in 2007.

 Leslie Ann Fox on Leadership